yournotify/yournotify-php-sdk/README.md

 -   `getContacts()`: Retrieves all contacts.
 -   `addList($title)`: Creates a new list.

-For more information, visit the [YourNotify API documentation](https://api.yournotify.com/doc).
+For more information, visit the [Yournotify API documentation](https://api.yournotify.com/doc).

 ## License